 Bathroom cleaning is inevitably the chore I put off the most (unloading the dishwasher is a close second).
 I mean, what fun is there to be had cleaning a toilet?
 But let me tell ya, I have found the magical toilet-cleaning answer that gets the kids to do the work for me.

-After Lindsey’s spring cleaning post reminded me that my toilet brush was WAY overdue on cleaning I gave my bathroom a natural cleaning overhaul.
+After this spring cleaning post reminded me that my toilet brush was WAY overdue on cleaning I gave my bathroom a natural cleaning overhaul.
 Along with this simple all purpose cleaner here are the 5 things I use to make my bathroom naturally antibacterial, no harsh chemicals required.
 Plus it smells better than ever!

 5 Naturally Antibacterial Bathroom Cleaners